chad-bekmezian-snap/k8s-compose-forward/README.md

 The approach used in this repository is to start up port-forwarding for all of a given service's dependencies (excepting databases, redis caches, etc...)

-You have two approaches for utilizing this repository, and one git branch for each approach:
+There are two approaches implemented in this repository, the two separate applications can be found in the `cmd` directory:

-### docker-compose approach
+### compose-forward
-**Branch Name: `docker-compose`**

-Using the docker-compose approach allows you to provide a docker-compose file, from which applications will be sourced and all the data needed to start port-forwarding collected.
+Using the compose-forward approach allows you to provide a docker-compose file, from which applications will be sourced and all the data needed to start port-forwarding collected.
 More detail on this approach is given below.

 ### manual approach
-**Branch Name: `manual`**

-Using the manual approach, you can define each individual application manually, tailored to your needs.
-This requires more work from the get go, but does allow for more customization.
+Using the manual-forward approach, you can define each individual application manually, tailored to your needs.
+This requires more work from the get go, but does allow for greater customization.

 ## Pre-requisites
 1) Install [kubectl](https://kubernetes.io/docs/tasks/tools/)